The Mindlab Academy reveals insights to help you create actionable market research. Each month, we speak to industry experts on their views and tips.

 We spoke to Mike about how to spot a great idea – and he has a very practical process for working it out.
 We also discussed his predictions for which sectors will see great success over the next few years – and how innovation has changed over the last twenty years.
 Expectations have become unrealistic he told us, and there are two drivers for this.
 Read on to find out what they are.

 Today’s most successful and inspirational businesses – the Alphabets and Apples of the world – are not bureaucratic and fearful of failure.
 But how can we all make sure we’re trying out new ways of working and challenging conventional thinking?
 Barney Whiter runs workshops on How to Fail at The School of Life and reveals his five key tips on failure.

 When everyone lies, how can market research work?
 An interview with best-selling author Philip Graves

-This is a practical three part series on market research revealing the views of Philip Graves, the leading consumer behaviour specialist and author of the business bestseller, Consumer.ology.
+This is a three part series on market research revealing the views of Philip Graves, consumer behaviour specialist and author of business bestseller, Consumer.ology.
 Philip explains how to use an updated version of his famous AFECT U model, how to gain all-important internal buy-in and what the future of market research really looks like.